spiffe/spiffe/best-current-practices/Selecting_an_SVID_format.md

 ### 2.1 X.509-SVID
 [X.509-SVIDs](/standards/X509-SVID.md) are short-lived X.509 certificates containing a SPIFFE ID in the Subject Alternative Name.
 They are issued by the certificate authority (CA) of their SPIFFE trust domain, and used to authenticate during mutual TLS (mTLS) between workloads.

-Casting SVID information to an X.509 certifcate format also allows for transport-level encryption to be used between peers with mutual TLS support, meaning X.509-SVIDs enable secure communication in transit between workloads that have such capabilities.
+Casting SVID information to an X.509 certificate format also allows for transport-level encryption to be used between peers with mutual TLS support, meaning X.509-SVIDs enable secure communication in transit between workloads that have such capabilities.

 ### 2.2 JWT-SVID
 [JWT-SVIDs](/standards/JWT-SVID.md) are signed JSON Web Tokens (JWT) containing a SPIFFE ID in the `sub` claim.
 It is issued and signed by the JWT issuer of the SPIFFE trust domain, and is used to authenticate in the application layer between workloads.